JenniferT9462/Devtools-debugging/Day-5.md

 #### Problem 4:

 - Description: Explicitly set width and height for images.
+No 'alt' attribute.
+You can download image to your machine and add to your document.

 #### Problem 5: